codex-team/hawk.javascript/README.md

 1. Bundle ends with line contains anchor to the source map, like `//# sourceMappingURL=all.min.js.map`.
 It can be absolute or relative (relatively the bundle) path.
 2. Source map are publicly available by its URL.
-3. Every build you are updating the revision and pass with `init` method.
+3. Every build you are updating the `revision` and pass it with `init` method.
 It can be heximal-hash or simply file's modification timestamp.

 ```js
 hawk.init({token: 'INTEGRATION_TOKEN', revision: 12345654345})